erincandescent/activitypump/implementation.md

 1. Micropub endpoint + h-feed
 2. Discover webmention endpoint and send webmentions
-3. Have a discoverable webmention endpoint that people can post webmentions to
+3. Have a discoverable webmention endpoint that people can post webmentions to (for spam see [vouch](http://indiewebcamp.com/vouch)
-4.  *Side effects: no spec'd indieweb equivalent*
+4. Side effects: *no spec'd indieweb equivalent*
-5. Access control: allow people to sign into your site with RelMeAuth
+5. Access control: allow people to sign into your site with RelMeAuth.
+Access control for clients/servers discussed but not spec'd.

 Implementation breakdown
 ------------------------

-### Outbox
+### 1. Outbox

 1. Your outbox endpoint is discoverable from your homepage or profile.
 2. Your outbox endpoint receives authenticated HTTP POST requests